 2. They will have a long life if you keep these few cautions in mind:

 Pewter is a relatively soft metal.
-That means we recommend you keep it away from heat.
+Please keep it away from heat.
 Pewter should never be used in an oven, microwave or on the stovetop and should not be exposed to a direct flame.
-Use your spoons and cups for scooping lightweight, loose items and measuring.
-Do not use them to pry open a stuck lid.
-What are the top 2 ways people have broken their pewter measuring cups?
-1: Trying to scoop brown sugar or 2: Ben & Jerry's ice cream!
-Don't Do This!
+And it's not meant for digging into dense things like brown sugar or Ben & Jerry's ice cream, or to pry open a stuck lid.

 3. Their nice handles, comfortable weight, and accurate measurement make them a joy for measuring or scooping loose, lightweight items.

 4. You can keep them near at hand with a countertop pewter post or a wall mounted, pewter hook strip.

 5. If you have kids or grandkids in your kitchen, they will never forget helping you measure with these wonderful sets.

 Pewter is not a naturally occurring metal but rather a man-made alloy comprised of a number of elements but primarily tin.
 Tin is the fourth most precious metal, ranked just after gold, silver, and platinum.
 (The reputation tin gets as cheap comes from so called "tin cans".
 Tin cans are in fact mostly made of steel with a very, very thin coating of tin.)